BlenMiner/Unity-WebGL-Audio/README.md

 ```

 Notice how it doesn't use an AudioSource, this is because we use the AudioContext of the browser to play it.

+Known Issues:

+You have to manually stop the audio when changing scenes or destroying the clip otherwise it will just keep on playing.